Luxembourg Insider is a regular column that takes a deep dive into life as an expat in the Grand Duchy.

 For pre- and primary school (ages 3 to 11) you should contact your local "commune" (municipality).
 They will have all the information you need to get signed up and get an overview of how primary education works (a bit more on this in the next section).

-Only two state schools currently offer primary schooling in English - International School Michel Lucius, and International School of Differdange.
+Several state schools currently offer primary schooling in English, including International School Michel Lucius, International School of Differdange, Junglinster International School, and the international school in Mondorf.

 It's important to note that Michel Lucius follow the Cambridge Primary Curriculum, while Differdange follow the European curriculum.
 As such, if having your child(ren) attend either of these schools is an option for you geographically, you should first research which curriculum best aligns with your particular needs and preferences.